 The Auditor confirmed that the protocol is the guiding expectation along with information from the state sexual assault kits.
 Agency PREA Office staff confirmed that all Juvenile Justice facilities will take victims to hospitals with trained SANE nurses.
 The policy also speaks to the standard's expectation.
 "The acute medical evaluations shall be in full compliance with standards established through the "National Protocol for Sexual Assault Medical Forensic Examinations, Adults/Adolescents."
 [U.S. Department of Justice; Office on Violence Against Women (September 2004)].
 Per this standard, the alleged sexual abuse victim(s) shall be granted access to a Sexual Assault Nurse Examiner (SANE) at the designated acute medical evaluation center."
 Interviews with local hospital staff where forensic exams would occur confirmed there is a standardized practice used to ensure consistent evidence collection.
 The Auditor also reviewed Best Practices in the Criminal Justice Response to Domestic Violence and Sexual Assault: Guidance for CCR/SART Response Protocols and a well as reports from the state crime lab of evidence kit collection.
 The Best Practices in the Criminal Justice Response to Domestic Violence and Sexual Assault: Guidance for CCR/SART Response Protocols was developed with funding from US DOJ Violence Against Women Act.
 The undated protocol the Auditor reviewed references the 2013 "A National Protocol for Sexual Assault Medical Forensic Examinations: Adults/Adolescents: 2nd edition".
 A review of the document show support for a victim-based approach.
 The document provides guidance on communication with victims, evidence for law enforcement to consider at the crime scene, and it provides direction to medical staff on considerations and promotes the use of forensically trained nurses.
+The NC Board of Nursing confirmed that the curriculum used for training comes from the International Association of Forensic Nurses which references the 2018 version of the DOJ document.

-Indicator (c) The Wake Juvenile Detention offers victims of sexual assault the ability to have a forensic exam without cost.
+Indicator (c) The Lenoir Youth Development offers victims of sexual assault the ability to have a forensic exam without cost.
 The Auditor confirmed that there is no cost for sexual assault exams.
 State statutes show the state's obligation to paid for examinations since 2009.
 Funds are provided through the North Carolina Crime Victims Compensation Fund.
 As noted in indicator b) the state's Nursing Board confirmed the availability of Sexual Assault Nurse Examiniers.
 Local hospital staff who report funding for exams comes from a different fund within state government to ensure all victims come forward.
 Juveniles are guaranteed access to emergency services outside the facility which would include forensic exams.